QARANC.co.uk Find Extra Work

 Information and history of the TPMH RAF Akrotiri Cyprus - The Princess Mary's Hospital

-The Princess Marys Hospital RAF Akrotiri Though a Royal Air Force hospital and air base, there are Queen Alexandra's Royal Army Nursing Corps personnel stationed at The Princess Mary's Hospital in RAF Akrotiri at the peninsula of the Island.
-The hospital maintains a 60% RAF and 40% Army ratio amongst its staff of nurses, midwives, health care assistants, doctors, theatre, X-Ray and pathology staff.
-There are also army personnel in administration and personnel management.
+The Princess Marys Hospital RAF Akrotiri Though a Royal Air Force hospital and air base, there were Queen Alexandra's Royal Army Nursing Corps personnel stationed at The Princess Mary's Hospital in RAF Akrotiri at the peninsula of the Island.
+The hospital maintained a 60% RAF and 40% Army ratio amongst its staff of nurses, midwives, health care assistants, doctors, theatre, X-Ray and pathology staff.
+There were also army personnel in administration and personnel management.

 The History Of The Princess Mary's Hospital